About semantic tags

 Required

 The total revenue for all units of an item, after discounts are applied.
-When an item has been returned or the order has been cancelled, the total revenue for all items that were returned and/or cancelled.
+When an item has been returned or the order has been canceled, the total revenue for all items that were returned and/or canceled.

 This value should equal item list price minus item discount amount.